A Celiac’s Gluten Free Guide to Morocco

 I used several different translation cards on my travels, and I still got sick.
 I may be more sensitive than some celiacs, but even a small amount of contaminated oil for frying, or wheat-thickened sauce in the food, is enough to make me ill for days.
 Let alone the joint pain later that week, and the fatigue.
 And regardless of whether we feel it or not, ingesting any amount of gluten is a problem if we are celiac.

-✅ It is researched by a celiac and goes through two sets of translations to ensure accuracy.
+✅ Each card is carefully crafted by someone with celiac disease, and then goes through 2 sets of translations to ensure accuracy.

-You’ll get two versions, one in Moroccan Arabic script, and the other transliterated.
+You’ll get two versions initially, one in Moroccan Arabic script, and the other transliterated.
 Per my translators, having both on hand will be useful depending on the region you are traveling to.
+You’ll also get a PDF version of each to print if you prefer!

 A big thanks for translating skills to Amanda and her husband; he has celiac disease, and they are both living in Morocco, and to Yacine, my second translator for this card.